elicia4/linux_notes/nmap.md

 	pacman -S nmap

-Refer to your OS's documentation to find out how to install nmap.
+Refer to your OS's documentation to find out how to install `nmap`.
-To confirm that you have nmap:
+To confirm that you have `nmap`:

 	nmap -v